cis-ds/course-site/content/notes/logistic-regression.markdown

 ## [1] 0.4061625
 ```

 $40.6\%$ of the predictions based on age were incorrect.
 If we flipped a coin to make our predictions, we'd be right about 50% of the time.
 So this is a decent improvement.
 Of course, we also know that $61.6\%$ of passengers died in the sinking, so if we just guessed that every passenger died we'd still make fewer mistakes than our predictive model.
 Maybe this model isn't so great after all.
-What about our interactive age and gender model?
+What about our interactive age and sex model?

 ```r